 Marcion, who lived during the first half of the second century, was the earliest and most prominent person to use the second method, and with it he managed to disrupt the whole church.
 His problem was the Jewish background of the New Testament.
 He did not like Jews, and he was uncomfortable with the image of God in the Old Testament.
 Instead of studying in depth, he simply discarded the Old Testament and revised the New Testament.
 He threw out Matthew, Mark, and John.
 He retained Luke, Acts, and some Pauline epistles—but he didn’t stop there.
 He edited what remained of the Scriptures to his taste.

 If you write me a check, and I modify it to increase the amount, it is forgery.
-If someone names me in their will, and I change it to benefit myself, it is forgery.
-Modifying documents to change what they say is forgery.
+If someone names me in their will, but only as the executor, and I change it to make myself a beneficiary, the result is a forgery.
+Modifying documents to change what they mean is forgery.
 Forgery is a felony, and if I do it, I go to jail.
 I know of a case where a man forged another man’s signature and was sentenced to jail for ten years.
 If Marcion had modified a check or a will to benefit himself, it would be forgery.
 So what was it when he modified Holy Scripture to suit his needs and his taste?
 It was forgery.
 If forgery is not a felony when it does not result in financial gain, it is at the very least dishonest.

 Accidental Marcionism Today